w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Haunted.md

 The very first Fish Season Pass was called "The Season of the Haunted Waters."

-The current season pass is titled, "<a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Frozen-Heart" target="_blank">The Season of the Frozen Heart</a>."
+The current season pass is titled, "<a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Season-3" target="_blank">The Season of the Booty</a>."

 ## Season of the Haunted Waters Rewards
 <center>